EllyPirelly/cf-meet/README.md

 - React

 ### OAuth2
-- (protected) Google Calendar API, here, a calendar provided by CareerFoundry which is populated with events
+- (protected) Google Calendar API
 - read-only access
 - to retrieve data, client-side needs to be authorized
-- use of OAuth method/framework, to authenticate and authorize via secure third-party service
-- authentication and authorization is handled by Google
+- OAuth method/framework for authentication and authorization is handled by Google (as secure third-party service)

 ### Authorization server via AWS Lambda Serverless Functions (FaaS)
 - used for authorization instead of a traditional server